webduinoio/micropython-espnow/docs/library/espnow.rst

     **Note**: Equivalent to `recv()<ESPNow.recv()>`, except that
     `irecv()<ESPNow.irecv()>` will
-    return a "callee-owned" tuple of bytearrays.
+    return a `callee-owned tuple` of bytearrays.
     That is, memory will be allocated once for the tuple and bytearrays on invocation of `espnow.ESPNow()<ESPNow()>` and reused for subsequent calls to `irecv()<ESPNow.irecv()>`.
 You must make copies if you